smenghani06/PFAS_Project/README.md

 # PFAS_Project
-#### This project involves the utilization of Random Forest Classifiers to assess the relationship between the presence of PFAS-handling industries and surrounding socioeconomic conditions in order to identify areas with high vulnerability to PFAS exposure and prioritize future testing accordingly.
+#### This project involves the utilization of Random Forest Classifiers to assess the relationship between the presence of PFAS-handling industries and surrounding socioeconomic conditions in major cities in order to identify areas with high vulnerability to PFAS exposure and prioritize future testing accordingly.
 #### Files were transferred from a collaborative google drive folder

 # File Directory